-The problem of crusting after hair transplant can be uncomfortable for patients who want rapid recovery after the hair transplantation procedure.
+The problem of crusting after a hair transplant can be uncomfortable for patients who want rapid recovery after the hair transplantation procedure.
 You can find details about the scaly appearance that occurs on the scalp after the operation and how to solve it from our content.

 What Causes Crusting After Hair Transplant?

 There are two basic methods used in hair transplantation methods.
-In process performed with FUE and DHI techniques, hair follicles are taken from the donor area and transplanted to the receiving area.
+In the process performed with FUE and DHI techniques, hair follicles are taken from the donor area and transplanted to the receiving area.
 In the process, small incisions are made on the scalp in both the donor and receiving areas.
 At the stage of incisions, damage occurs on the scalp, although it is minimal.
 Small shells are formed in the incision places due to damage to the scalp after the process.
 The less bleeding that occurs in the receiving area, the less shell formation will be.

 Within the first 24 hours after the operation, crusts will form on your scalp.
 Crusting in the first 24 hours can also be accompanied by swelling and redness.
 You can confuse the shells with pieces of skin that dry out after surgery.
 However, you can easily notice the skin parts when spraying the care spray that you should use after the hair transplantation operation.
 Be careful not to tear these skin fragments.
 Because the resulting skin fragments should not be damaged.
-The use of shampoo after hair transplantation will further speed up recovery process.
-However, these should be use with the recommendation of a doctor.
+The use of shampoo after hair transplantation will further speed up the recovery process.
+However, these should be used with the recommendation of a doctor.

 How to Remove Crusts After Hair Transplantation?

 Crusting after hair transplantation is an indication that the damage to the scalp has been repaired.
-Itching can be see after hair transplant.
+Itching can be seen after a hair transplant.
 However, you should not scratch your head so as not to damage the newly planted grafts.
 Contact with the processing site may dislodge the grafts.
 In addition, it can cause empty spots on the scalp.

 It is not recommended to remove the shells from the hair.
 To soften the shells without damaging the hair, you can soften the shells with warm water.
 Shells heated with warm water can be left for about 10 minutes and apply conditioner.
 The shells under the conditioner will now become completely softened.
 Then you can massage the shells on the scalp with gentle movements.
 After the massage, the shells will separate from the scalp by themselves.
-Be careful not to use your nails in the hair washing process after hair transplantation.
+Be careful not to use your nails in the hair-washing process after hair transplantation.
 Shells dug with nails can cause the formation of infection.
 This can also have a bad effect on the outcome of the operation.